mofe-stack/PeerConf/README.md

 - `SEATS` and `MAX_TRACES`: how many attempts run at once, and how many the run is allowed in total.
 16 and 32 by default
 - `BAR_KEEP_TOP`: how strict the cutoff is.
 10 keeps only the most confident tenth of finished attempts, which is what we call peerconf-low.
-90 is far more forgiving
+90 keeps the most confident 90% of them, which is peerconf-high
 - `WINDOW`: how many recent tokens the confidence score averages over.
 2048 on aime25 and hmmt25, 256 on math500, whose answers are much shorter
 - `PROBE_EVERY`: how many tokens between completion probes.
 4096 on aime25 and hmmt25,